lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 ### Key Features

-TODO: Mention secrets
-TODO: Mention epic usernames

 - **Extensive Catalog**: Browse through our collection of close to 40,000 books.

 - **Community Engagement**:

-  - Rate books on a 5-star scale
+  - Rate books on a 5-star scale ⭐
   - See the distribution of ratings for each book
-  - Write and share your own detailed reviews
+  - Write and share your own detailed reviews 📜
+    - These can be edited
-  - Read community reviews to discover new reads
+  - Read community reviews to discover new reads 📖

 - **Personalization**:

   - Automatically create a user for you
+    - The created user has a 🤸fun 🤸 username that consists of a random combination between a word from our "Nouns" database collection, and our "Adjectives" database collection.
+    - You can change your name if it is not to your liking
+    - Once the account is created, the user gets a UUID and a secret placed in their localstorage.
+These are used for authentication
   - Track books you've read and books you want to read by adding them to your library
-  - See your own reviews
+  - See your own reviews 📜
-  - Change your name if it is not to your liking

 - **User Experience**:

-  - Responsive design that works across all devices
+  - Responsive design that works across all devices 📱💻
   - Minimalistic and modern interface providing an intuitive user experience
   - Efficient pagination for smooth browsing
-  - Fast search and filtering capabilities
+  - Fast search and filtering capabilities 🔍
-  - Dark mode for reduced eye strain
+  - Dark mode for reduced eye strain 🌙

 - **Advanced Selection Options**:

   - Search:

-    - Search by titles and descriptions
+    - Search by titles and descriptions 📰
     - Debounced Search 🔍

   - Sort books by:

-    - Book title
+    - Book title 📙
-    - Author name
+    - Author name 🧑‍🏫
-    - Publisher name
+    - Publisher name 🏢

   - Filter books by:

-    - Publishers
+    - Publishers 🏢
-    - Authors
+    - Authors 🧑‍🏫
-    - Average rating
+    - Average rating ⭐
     - Year published
-    - Number of pages
+    - Number of pages 📃
-    - Genres
+    - Genres 🧙‍♂️

   - See how many books are in each selection when applying filters and disallow filtering by attributes that would result in no books.